 Yet there was more to being a subscriber than just handing over money for appearances.
 Everyone who paid their two guineas also had an equal say in everything the Society did, whether they were a duke from an ancient lineage, or a merchant with some profits to spare for a patriotic cause.
-'The greatest and the meanest are equally industrious in the same design', boasted Henry Baker to a friend, adding that 'all rank and distance is laid aside'.70 It was a subscriber democracy, and directly democratic.
-Subscribers could be involved as members so long as they the BILIT LERGY. erchan Who have SUBSCRIBED towards raifing a ncouragement and MER M MDCCLIV.
-Res turned up to the meetings, where everything was usually decided by just a show of hands.
+'The greatest and the meanest are equally industrious in the same design', boasted Henry Baker to a friend, adding that 'all rank and distance is laid aside'.
+It was a subscriber democracy, and directly democratic.
+Subscribers could be involved as members so long as they turned up to the meetings, where everything was usually decided by just a show of hands.